steveblue/angular2-rollup/README.md

 e2e tests use Protractor and Selenium Webdriver.
 The process requires multiple tabs to run locally.

   1. In a new tab: *if not already running!* `npm run webdriver:start`
-  2. In a new tab: `ngr build dev --serve`
+  2. In a new tab: `ngr build jit --serve`

 * Single run:
   3. In a new tab: `npm run e2e`